 - Coat a non-stick skillet with vegetable oil.

-- Sauté for 5 minutes on one side until golden brown, then flip and cook for another 3-4 minutes.
-Remove from heat and serve with remoulade sauce.
+- Sauté on medium heat for 7 minutes on one side until golden brown, then flip and cook for another 4-5 minutes.
+Remove from heat and serve over greens or creamy grits.
 Enjoy!

 - Spray the air-fryer basket/bottom with non-stick cooking spray.

-- Cook on 375°F for 10-12 minutes until golden brown, flipping one halfway through the cooking time.
+- Cook on 375°F for 10-12 minutes until golden brown, flipping them halfway through the cooking time.
 Enjoy!

 The Coined Breakdown